The 2025 GW Business & Policy Forum: The Future of Work is Now

 Sharon Hill

-Sharon Hill, Professor of Management
+Sharon Hill, Professor of Management, The GW School of Business (Moderator)

 Image